4 Brand Storytelling Lessons from a Former Washington Speechwriter

 Disclaimer: This is not a political post.
 However, politicians and Washington D.C. staff may be referenced throughout the course of this blog.

-Favreau outlined four lessons that he used in his writing when representing the most powerful man in the country.
-His tips on are ones that we can all follow as PR practitioners representing our clients and brands.
+Favreau outlined four lessons he used in his writing when representing the most powerful man in the country.
+His tips are ones that we can all follow representing our clients, stakeholders, and brands.

 Lesson 1: Focus on the story

 For Favreau, this was key in his speechwriting.
 He would find ways to convey messages about equal rights or healthcare by telling stories about the people these changes would impact.

 In destination marketing, we have the same goal.
 Oftentimes it’s easy to get caught up in the “key messaging,” the top points that you have outlined as the most important information to convey to your customers or constituents.
 But don’t lose sight of the story.
 Tell people why they should care about your promotion or discount by reminding them of the experience or impact it will have on them.
 Make storytelling part of your brand, because great brand stories are just that – stories.

 Lesson 2: Use words and phrases that people actually use